Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg System Toolkit/The Lionsberg Toolkit.md

 #### 34.7 Training, Mentoring, and Support For Your Quest

-### Chapter 35: Lionsberg Tools for Personal Transformation
+## Tools for Personal Transformation

 #### 35.1 Implementing the Lionsberg System at the Individual Level